Water Margin: Editions and translations

-The most widely read version is a truncated recension published by Jin Shengtan in 1643, reprinted many times, which became the standard text for later editions and most translations.
+One of the most widely read versions is a truncated recension published by Jin Shengtan in 1643, reprinted many times, which became a standard text for later editions and many translations.
 Jin provided three introductions that praised the novel as a work of genius and inserted commentaries into the text that explained how to read the novel.
 He cut matter that he thought irrelevant, reduced the number of chapters to 70 by turning chapter 1 into a prologue, and added an ending in which all 108 heroes are executed.
+There is general agreement that by casting aside the theme of the rebels' pacification, which dominates the dramatic action in the last fifty chapters, Jin revealed his own loyalist ideology and feudalistic moral sensibility.
+A variety of Water Margin editions were made available for the "Criticize Water Margin Campaign" in 1975, including the Ming dynasty Rongyu tang edition republished by the People's Literature Publishing House.
+Since then, the 100- and 120-chapter versions have replaced the Jin edition as the most widely circulated editions for mass consumption.

-The various editions can be classified into simplified and complex.
-The simplified editions, edited for less sophisticated audiences, can contain all the events but in less detail.
-There is no way of knowing whether a simplified edition came before or was derived from another by adding or cutting text.
+There are two recensions of Water Margin: the "full recension" and the "simpler recension".
+The latter editions, edited for less sophisticated audiences, can contain all the events but in less detail.
+There is no way of knowing whether a simpler edition came before or was derived from another by adding or cutting text.

-Simplified editions
+Simpler recension

-The simplified editions include stories on the outlaws being granted amnesty, followed by their campaigns against the Liao dynasty, Tian Hu, Wang Qing and Fang La, all the way until Song Jiang's death.
-At one point, the later chapters were compiled into a separate novel, titled Sequel to Water Margin (續水滸傳), which is attributed to Luo Guanzhong.
+The simpler-recension editions (簡本, jianben or chien-pen) include stories on the outlaws being granted amnesty, followed by their campaigns against the Liao dynasty, Tian Hu, Wang Qing and Fang La, all the way until Song Jiang's death.

-Known simplified editions of Water Margin include:
+Known simpler recension of Water Margin include: